supratim94336/sql_interviews/README.md

-# SQL tasks from Codility
+# Popular SQL problems from Codility